-Description of studies
+Description of Studies

 One ongoing, phase II, single-arm, open-label, multicentre trial (VISION) was included in the CADTH systematic review.
-The primary objective of the VISION study was to assess the efficacy of tepotinib in patients with advanced (locally advanced or metastatic) NSCLC, as per objective response (confirmed complete response [CR] or partial response [PR]) determined according to Response Evaluation Criteria in Solid Tumours (RECIST) v1.1 criteria, based on independent review in patients that tested positive for METex14 skipping alterations or MET amplification.
-There were 3 cohorts in the VISION study (Cohorts A, B, and C).
-Patients were selected for each cohort based on defined MET alterations or MET amplification identified in tumor tissue and/or in circulating tumor

-DNA (ctDNA) derived from plasma (i.e., liquid biopsy).
-Patients with METex14 skipping alterations were enrolled into Cohort A and Cohort C under the same eligibility criteria and underwent the same study procedures.
-Cohort A was the pivotal cohort; Cohort C was a confirmatory cohort added as a protocol amendment to extend and confirm the existing results for Cohort A, and to expand the METex14 population in the study.
-After accrual for Cohort A was complete, enrollment at sites was shifted from Cohort A to Cohort C (Cohort A: N=151; Cohort A+C: N=254).
-Cohort B does not align with the Health Canada indication or reimbursement request, therefore data will not be presented for Cohort B in this review.
+The primary objective of the VISION study was to assess the efficacy of tepotinib in patients with advanced (locally advanced or metastatic) NSCLC, as per objective response (confirmed complete response or partial response) determined according to Response Evaluation Criteria in Solid Tumours (RECIST) v1.1 criteria, based on independent review in patients that tested positive for METex14 skipping alterations or MET amplification.
+There were 3 cohorts in the VISION study (cohorts A, B, and C).
+Patients were selected for each cohort based on defined MET alterations or MET amplification identified in tumour tissue and/or in circulating tumour DNA derived from plasma (i.e., liquid biopsy).
+Patients with METex14 skipping alterations were enrolled into cohort A and cohort C under the same eligibility criteria and underwent the same study procedures.
+Cohort A was the pivotal cohort; cohort C was a confirmatory cohort added as a protocol amendment to extend and confirm the existing results for cohort A, and to expand the METex14 population in the study.
+After accrual for cohort A was complete, enrolment at sites was shifted from cohort A to cohort C (cohort A: N = 151; cohort A plus C: N = 254).
+Cohort B does not align with the Health Canada indication or reimbursement request; therefore, data will not be presented for cohort B in this review.
 All patients received 500 mg tepotinib hydrochloride hydrate containing 450 mg tepotinib orally once daily in 21-day cycles.
 Treatment was continued until disease progression, death, an AE leading to discontinuation, or withdrawal of consent.
-The primary outcome was objective response rate (ORR) by independent review committee (IRC) assessment.
-Secondary outcomes included OS; PFS by IRC; PFS by investigator; ORR by investigator; duration of response (DOR) by IRC; DOR by investigator; change from baseline and time-to-deterioration (TTD) by 10 points in European Quality of Life Five Dimension Five Level (EQ-5D-5L) visual analog score (VAS), European Organisation for Research and Treatment of Cancer (EORTC) Quality of Life Questionnaire Core 30 (QLQ-C30) (global health status/quality of life [QoL] score), and EORTC Quality of Life Questionnaire Lung Cancer 13 (QLQ-LC13) (coughing, dyspnea, and chest pain symptom scales); and safety.
+The primary outcome was ORR by independent review committee (IRC) assessment.
+Secondary outcomes included OS; PFS by IRC; PFS by investigator; ORR by investigator; DOR by IRC; DOR by investigator; change from baseline and time-to-deterioration (TTD) by 10 points in EQ-5D Five-Level (EQ-5D-5L) Visual Analogue Score (VAS), European Organisation for Research and Treatment of Cancer (EORTC) Quality of Life Questionnaire Core 30 (QLQ-C30) (global health status/QoL score), EORTC Quality of Life Questionnaire Lung Cancer 13 (QLQ-LC13) (coughing, dyspnea, and chest pain symptom scales); and safety.
 Data were analyzed descriptively; no statistical testing was performed.

-The mean age of study patients in Cohort A and Cohort A+C was 73 years.
-Most patients were White (70.9% in Cohort A, 67.1% in Cohort A+C), had an ECOG PS of 1 (73.5% in Cohort A, 72.2% in Cohort A+C), adenocarcinoma histology type (86.8% in Cohort A, 81.2% in Cohort A+C), and stage IV disease at study entry (74.8% in Cohort A, 64.3% in Cohort A+C).
-Approximately half of the patients in Cohort A+C had received prior anticancer drug therapy for advanced or metastatic disease (54.3% and 51.0%, respectively).
-The most common types of prior anticancer therapies were cytotoxic therapy (49.7% in Cohort A, 44.3% in Cohort A+C) and immunotherapy (25.8% in Cohort A, 25.9% in Cohort A+C).
-Most patients had not had prior anticancer surgery (68.9% in Cohort A, 67.5% in Cohort A+C).
-Per IRC assessment, 9.9% of patients in Cohort A and 12.2% of patients in Cohort A+C had brain metastases at baseline.
+The mean age of study patients in cohort A and cohort A plus C was 73 years.
+Most patients were White (70.9% in cohort A and 67.1% in cohort A plus C), had an ECOG PS of 1 (73.5% in cohort A and 72.2% in cohort A plus C), had an adenocarcinoma histology type (86.8% in cohort A and 81.2% in cohort A plus C), and stage IV disease at study entry (74.8% in cohort A and 64.3% in cohort A plus C).
+Approximately half of the patients in cohort A and cohort A plus C had received prior anticancer drug therapy for advanced or metastatic disease (54.3% and 51.0%, respectively).
+The most common types of prior anticancer therapies were cytotoxic therapy (49.7% in cohort A and 44.3% in cohort A plus C) and immunotherapy (25.8% in cohort A and 25.9% in cohort A plus C).
+Most patients did not have prior anticancer surgery (68.9% in cohort A and 67.5% in cohort A plus C).
+Per IRC assessment, 9.9% of patients in cohort A and 12.2% of patients in cohort A plus C had brain metastases at baseline.